inmanta/inmanta-core/docs/adr/0003-workspace-support-vscode-extension.md

       * if a workspace-wide venv has been selected -> use this one
       * use the default environment used by the python extension: the interpreter with the highest version amongst [interpreters](https://code.visualstudio.com/docs/python/environments#_where-the-extension-looks-for-environments).

-NOTE: A check is performed to make sure the interpreted used is not a globally installed one
+NOTE: A check is performed to make sure the interpreter used is not a globally installed one.
+If this is the case, the user will be prompted to pick another interpreter.

 ## Pros and Cons of the Options